zackosowski/CSVault/Articles/Input Functions.md

 #article

 In computer science, input functions are used to gather [[data]] from users or other sources.
-These [[Functions]] are essential because they allow programs to be interactive and responsive to user needs.
+These [[Functions (Python)]] are essential because they allow programs to be interactive and responsive to user needs.
 Input functions can read data entered through a keyboard, a file, or other input devices.

 ---
 #### Input Function in Python

 [[Python]] provides simple and powerful ways to get input from users.
 The basic input function in Python is `input()`.
-This function reads a line of text entered by the user and [[Functions#Return|returns]] it as a [[string]].
+This function reads a line of text entered by the user and [[Functions (Python)#Return|returns]] it as a [[string]].

 The `input()` function prompts the user to enter data.
 The [[syntax]] is straightforward: